lily-akopyan/keycode/README.md

 # keycode
-Display the code of a key on 'keydown'
+Display the KeyboardEvent.code of a key on 'keydown'